 Program Costs & Assessment PacketsThere are no costs for requesting, completing and returning an Assessment packet.
 Whether you proceed further with program entry or not, completing the packet may help you and your child/teen start a conversation about a healthier lifestyle and what changes you could make towards improvement.

 Below are types of services you may be billed for.
 Your actual charges will depend on the service you receive and your insurance coverage for those services:

 - Medical Assessment: Level IV evaluation by endocrinologist

 - Facility Fee: associated with the Level IV evaluation

 - Nutrition Assessment: 1 hour of Medical Nutrition Therapy (MNT)

 - Psychosocial Assessment: We are not currently billing for this service

 Check with your insurance plan to see what type of coverage they allow.
-We will help you understand your charges and how to pay.

 Please ask for help or contact our financial resources.